 - Post or page titles – also known as heading 1 or an h1 tag.

-- The post or page slug – also known page name.
-This is visible at the end of the permalink or WordPress URL, shown in the browser address bar.
+- The post or page slug – also known as the page name.
+Visible at the end of the permalink or WordPress URL, shown in the browser address bar.

-If you’re new to WordPress, perhaps you’ve not realised that different text labels can be used for the page title, the page slug and the navigation label.
+If you’re new to WordPress, perhaps you’ve not realised that text labels used for the page title, the page slug and the navigation label can all be different.

 The WordPress page title and the navigation menu

-Changing a WordPress page title is a fairly simple job.
+Changing a WordPress page title is a simple job.

-There will be no difference made to the slug when you edit the page title (the heading 1).
+The slug will not change when you edit the page title (heading 1).

-It’s easily fixable but read these instructions through before you make any changes to a live website.
+It’s easily rectified – just read these instructions before you make any changes to a live website.